chrislattman/blogging-project/docs/terminal-commands/README.md

 `objdump` stands for for "object dump."
 It's used to disassemble a binary's raw bytes into assembly code.

-- `objdump -d <binary>` outputs the standard disassembly of a binary
+- `objdump -d <binary>` outputs the standard disassembly of a binary (specifically the .text section)
 - By default, `objdump` on macOS and Linux will display x86-64 assembly using AT&T syntax
     - Adding `-M intel` will output the assembly using Intel syntax (differences are described [here](https://staffwww.fullcoll.edu/aclifton/courses/cs241/syntax.html))
         - Notably, operands are in reverse order